ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     You can choose one of the following options:

-    - **Guided search** – This option starts a wizard that guides you through the creating the search.
+    - **Guided search — This option starts a wizard that guides you through the creating the search.
 The user interface to select content locations and build the search query are the same as the **New search** option.

-    - **New search** – This option displays an updated user interface to create a new search.
+    - **New search** – This option displays an updated user interface to create a search.
 This is the default option if you click **New search**.

     - **Search by ID List** – This option lets you search for specific email messages and other mailbox items using a list of Exchange IDs.
 To create an ID list search (formally called a targeted search), you submit a comma-separated value (CSV) file that identifies the specific mailbox items to search for.
 For instructions, see [Prepare a CSV file for an ID list Content Search in Office 365](csv-file-for-an-id-list-content-search.md).

-    The remainder of the steps in this procedure follow the default new search workflow.
+    The remainder of the steps in this procedure follows the default new search workflow.

 4. Click **New search** in the drop-down list.